 School hours: 8:25 a.m. - 3:15 p.m.

 Lafayette High School, which opened in 1939 to replace Picadome High School, was originally built with WPA federal funds.
 It was named for the Marquis de Lafayette, the French general who gained fame in the Revolutionary War.
 His family also granted the school permission to use their family coat of arms as its logo.
 The school building was totally renovated in 1998, and the stadium overhaul was completed in the fall of 2010.

 What makes our school special

-Lafayette is an academically driven, strong, traditional school.
-We are home to the School for the Creative and Performing Arts' gifted and talented program as well as the district's pre-engineering program.
+Lafayette is a strong, academically driven high school.
+We are home to the School for the Creative and Performing Arts (SCAPA) gifted and talented program as well as the district's pre-engineering program.

 About this page

 To report a broken link or other website issues: Tammy Lane